Xand-A/Xand-A/README.md

+<h3 align="center">CV</h3>

-<h2> About me </h2>
+<h2>👋 About me </h2>

-- 👋 Hi, I’m a Geospatial Analyst working in the South East of England.
+Hi, I’m a Geospatial Analyst in the South East of England.

-- 👀 I’m interested in Geospatial, pricing and python based coding
-- 🌱 I’m currently learning the basics of data science and looking to put this into practice
+I have had close to a decade of experience working in the insurance industry in data roles such as underwriting, pricing and most recently geospatial analysis.
+I've had experience working in front and backend enviroments, and recently I am learning to use Docker to build apps in order to create self service apps for stakeholders removing manual processes

+Last year I compeleted the Corndel Data Science academy, with a distinction, and I'm looking to further continue to develop my learning of DS and various languages

 **Find out more**

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/armstrongalexander/)

-<h3>Technologies I'm Learning📚</h3>
+<h3>📚 Technologies I'm Learning</h3>

 **Software**